adex720/Ascension/ascensions.md

 People can also feel that their freedom is limit if they are forced to ascend to stay a top player or on the leaderboards.
 You must still take in count that if implemented well, many old players can get motivation back.

-This doesn't contain opnions from everyone and the result can be different that what people not in this think.

 We assume that you have already thought a lot about making it worth, so this mostly tries to includ things that multiple people find important and suggestions how to make it good.
 It is still very likely that bunch of stuff listed here is alreasy thought by you.

 To keep leaderboards fair, ascensions shouldn't affect fishing or farming.

+This doesn't contain opnions from everyone and the result can be different that what people not in this think.
+The people whose opinion is included here are not chosen upon their opinion, it's simply people who said yes when they were asked do they want to give their opinion.

 ## Reasons to not add ascensions <a name="no-implement"></a>